 SUCCESSFUL PROJECTS ARE:

-- Compelling – artistically strong in concept and execution, compelling to a diverse audience, and actively seeking to engage with the public.
+Compelling– artistically strong in concept and execution, compelling to a diverse audience, and actively seeking to engage the public.

-- Relevant – responsive to and engaging with diverse audiences, themes, neighborhoods, and landscapes.
-Public engagement is a central consideration for all proposals, so please make sure to demonstrate how your project engages a general audience.
+Relevant– responsive to, and engaging with, diverse audiences, themes, neighborhoods, and landscapes.
+Public engagement is a central consideration for all proposals, so please make sure to demonstrate how your project engages a diverse audience.